 This simple calculator expands a given power of a single variable polynomial.
-To expand n-th power of the polynomial the calculator performs several multiplications using Polynomial multiplication.
-The calculator supports real, rational or complex polynomial coefficients.
+To expand the n-th power of the polynomial, the calculator performs several multiplications using Polynomial multiplication.
+The calculator supports real, rational, or complex polynomial coefficients.
 The algorithm description is just below the calculator.

 Polynomial exponentiation algorithm

-There are number algorithms known for power evaluation, which reduce number of multiplications required to produce a given degree.
-One of most optimal is the tree power algorithm described in The Art of Computer Programming vol 2 1.
-The algorithm multiplies resulting value by the values obtained on previous steps according to pre-built power tree ( see the Power tree in the calculator result).
+A number of algorithms are known for power evaluation, which reduces the number of multiplications required to produce a given degree.
+One of the most optimal is the tree power algorithm described in The Art of Computer Programming vol 2 1.
+According to the pre-built power tree, the algorithm multiplies the resulting value by the values obtained in previous steps ( see the Power tree in the calculator result).

 For example to obtain x23 it perform only 6 multiplications:

 |5||x10 * x3||x13|

 |6||x13 * x10||x23|